Al-Kazimiyya Mosque: Post-2003 invasion

 During and after the Iraq War, the mosque was among the many sites across Iraq to be targeted by terrorist attacks.
 On 2 March 2004, at least 75 people were killed and hundreds of others were wounded as crowds had gathered to commemorate Ashura.
 The event caused outrage and led to angry crowds injuring two American soldiers by stoning them.
 Iraq's Governing Council blamed the attack on terrorists inflaming sectarian tensions.
 Concurrent explosions also occurred at the Imām Husayn Mosque in Karbalā.
 This mosque was the destination of the crowd that was caught up in the Baghdad bridge stampede.

 On 6 June 2007, at least seven people were killed after twin car bombings occurred near the mosque, one at al-Zahra'a Square, and the second 300 m away at the Aden intersection.
 The event coincided with police officers discovering the 47 victims of torture conducted by Shi'i Sectarianist militants.
 Almost exactly a year later on the evening of 27 June 2007, a car bomb killed at least 14 people and injured 22 others.
 Officials say that the victims were mostly locals "enjoying a warm summer evening."

-On 28 March 2004, a freshly gilded dome over the grave of Muhammad al-Taqi was unveiled to the public, as crowds had gathered in celebration of Mawlid (the birthday of Muhammad) as well as the birthday anniversary of his descendant, Ja'far al-Sadiq.

-On 28 December 2008, a car bomb exploded on a busy road leading to the mosque killing at least 24 people and wounding 46 others, many of them visitors to the mosque.
+On 28 March 2004, a freshly gilded dome over the grave of Muhammad al-Taqi was unveiled to the public, as crowds had gathered in celebration of Mawlid (the birthday of Prophet Muhammad) as well as the birthday anniversary of his descendant, Imam Sadiq.On 28 December 2008, a car bomb exploded on a busy road leading to the mosque killing at least 24 people and wounding 46 others, many of them visitors to the mosque.
 The explosion occurred about 100 yard from Bab al-Dirwaza, one of the main gates to the shrine.

 On 7 January 2009, a male suicide bomber, dressed as a woman, killed 38 and injured 72 visitors as they were preparing for the day of Ashura.
 The attack was considered one of its worst in months by the Los Angeles Times.
 Later on 8 April 2009, 7 people were killed and 23 others were wounded after a bomb that was left in a plastic bag near the mosque detonated.
 Iraqi officials have warned that they expect a rise in attacks.
 Then on 24 April 2009, violence hit its highest since the U.S. invasion of Iraq in 2003, and among the attacks included two female suicide bombers killed at least 66 people and wounded 125 others as people were heading towards the mosque for Friday prayers.
 The attacks was suspected to be backed by al-Qaeda in Iraq.
 Residents in the area called the event a "massacre" noting the bodies, some burnt, scattered on the ground.
 The event caused many Iraqi security men to be suspended due to their lack of providing adequate security around the shrine.